 That has changed dramatically.
 I have been on an intense pursuit of learning about African Americans, past and present, since this fall.
 It’s been more than just a Black History Month for me; it’s been a Black History Year.

 The goal of this post is to provide a list of resources to aid you in gaining an understanding of African American history and culture as well.
 While I hope this post is beneficial to African Americans, I especially ask whites to utilize this list.
 It has been my experience that whites do not naturally study this topic or get exposed to this topic in school (at least during my school days).
-Without knowledge of this vital part of American history, it will be harder to presently reach racial harmony.
-So, I ask you to join me in the valuable study of African American history and culture in an effort to reach better racial harmony in the present.
+I ask you to join me in the invaluable study of African American history and culture.
+It has changed my life, and I pray it will change yours as well.

 I will plan to update the list over time as I come across new resources.

 Here is a great starting point: Understanding Race & Reconciliation in the USA.
 This is a 1 hour 22 minute panel with five African American reformed pastors.